Sweet Tea’s Judgement Day… series post # 5 of 5

 It was tough few minutes that felt like it would never end.

-The Defense Counsel did not have many cross-examination questions as I am sure they did not want to appear as “non-sympathetic” to the Judge.
+The Defense Counsel did not have many cross-examination questions as I am sure they did not want to appear as “non-sympathetic” to me in front of the Judge.

 Anyway, as you can imagine I was glad to get the Hearing over with and walk back to the offices where the U.S. Attorney General was located for some closing paperwork, etc.

 They were appreciative of my participation and sent me on my way.

 And yes, all my expenses pertaining to travel, board and some meals while I was there was eventually reimbursed.